 This evidence was key and is controversial.
 Less than one year after the release of the Recovery filter, Bard received complaints of it malfunctioning due to the legs breaking off.
 Bard hired an independent consultant to prepare a report, comparing the fractures and migration rates of their new filter to previous 2004 models, without telling the public or the FDA.
 In December 2004, the consultant completed his report, finding that the Recovery filter experienced complication rates higher than competitors and that further investigation was necessary.
 Bard's lawyers distributed copies on a strict need-to-know basis and required the people in receipt of the reports to keep it a secret.
 Once lawsuits began being filed, the reports became public.
 Bard has argued for confidentiality of the reports under the work-product doctrine, and the courts currently differ on the status of this argument.
 A California State Court denied Bard's request to have the documents returned or destroyed, while a U.S. District Court of Nevada ruled that the reports could not be used in the case.Why Have IVC Lawsuits Been Unsuccessful

 No IVC filter suits so far have made it all the way through trial with a successful jury verdict.
+[April 2018 Update: Not anymore!]
 Yet many plaintiffs' attorneys are still very high on these case.
 Why?

 If the IVC filter cases lead to large settlements and judgments, it will follow the course of many mass tort cases in the United States.
 First, patients experience significant problems.
 Lawyers take notice and lawsuits are filed.
 But the science has not yet caught up with what appear to be pretty obvious facts on the ground.
 So the victims lose.
 But then the science catches up, and the plaintiffs' lawyers get smarter (and start working together).
 IVC Lawsuits Status Update